-n Thursday, Russia and China, both allies of the Syrian regime, vetoed a U.S.-backed U.N.
+On Thursday, Russia and China, both allies of the Syrian regime, vetoed a U.S.-backed U.N.
 Security Council resolution that would have threatened Syria with sanctions because of escalating violence in the country's 17-month-long uprising.
 The vote came a day after three of President Bashar al-Assad's associates, including his defense minister, were killed in a bombing perpetrated by anti-government rebels.
 Russia and China's rejection of the measure, and increasing bloodshed in the Syrian capital, are "clear signs that a political resolution to the conflict remains out of reach."

 THE WEEK'S AUDIOPHILE PODCASTS: LISTEN SMARTER

-- Why Good Friday is so important to Christians
+- Why America is duty bound to help Iraqi Christians

 Subscribe to the Week